-MSK radiology joint conferences with the Beth Israel Deaconess Medical Center (BI)l MSK radiology section is held monthly.
-The staff and fellows from NEBH and BI convene after work for dinner and good cheer.
+MSK radiology joint conferences with the Beth Israel Deaconess Medical Center (BIDMC) MSK radiology section is held monthly.
+The staff and fellows from NEBH and BIDMC convene after work for dinner and good cheer.
 This is either a case conference or journal club.

 Sports medicine conference occurs each Monday morning.
 It is hosted by orthopedics and covers a variety of topics germane to the sports medicine orthopedic fellowship.
 Imaging-arthroscopic correlation conferences are conducted quarterly with joint participation by radiology and orthopedic staff.

 Orthopedic grand rounds is held each Wednesday morning.
 The radiology department participates with an invited speaker each year.
 The MSK fellow, like all other fellows in the hospital, gives a grand rounds talk in the later half of the year.